gyllone/typo-curator-contracts/output/contract_WithdrawVault.md

 135: Code of a contract was not found
 136: Invalid address
 137: Masterchain support is not enabled for this contract
+1710: Not supported
 4429: Invalid sender
 7189: Zero amount
+7657: Not initialized
+10990: Already revoked
 16960: Invalid claim amount
 17654: Invalid seqno
 21420: Insufficient jetton amount